“Endo” is the Greek word for “inside” and “odont” is Greek for “tooth.” Endodontic treatment treats the inside of the tooth.

 Endodontics is a specialized area of dentistry that focuses on treating disease or injury to the dental pulp, this is also known as root canal treatment.

 Inside every tooth and molar under the white enamel is a hard layer called dentin.
 Inside this is a soft tissue called the pulp.
 The pulp is living tissue and is made up of blood vessels and nerves.
-The pulp can become infected due to some of the following:

 These can cause problems for a tooth or a molar, but also the jawbone.
 The making of a diagnosis, the prevention, and treatment of these problems is known as endodontology.
 If the pulp becomes inflamed or infected, this can lead to considerable pain or even an abscess.
 The root canals and the root end openings are connected with the jawbone.
 Due to this an infection of the dental pulp can spread further to this area.
 If the dental pulp is infected then you need to undergo root canal treatment.

-Root Canal Treatment at Lassus Tandartsen
+Root Canal Treatment Amsterdam at Lassus Tandartsen

 The symptoms that your dental pulp is infected are often very clear: